-Blue Cross Blue Shield of North Carolina (BCBSNC) has been selected to be the health insurance carrier for Meredith College students for the 2013-14 academic year.
-This major medical plan exceeds the requirements recently mandated by the Affordable Care Act in March 2012.
+Blue Cross Blue Shield of North Carolina (BCBSNC) has been selected to be the health insurance carrier for Meredith College students for the 2014-15 academic year.
+This major medical plan meets the requirements mandated by the Affordable Care Act in March 2012.

 Meredith students are required to have health coverage.
-If you want to enroll in Meredith's BCBS Insurance, or wish to opt out by completing a waiver with your personal insurance information, visit BCBS Insurance Enrollment.
+If you want to enroll in Meredith's BCBS Insurance, or wish to opt out by completing a waiver with your personal insurance information, visit BCBSNC Insurance.

 Many Meredith students have health insurance, but for those who do not, an injury or illness could be costly and possibly affect a student’s ability to remain in school and progress toward a degree.
 Meredith feels that all students benefit from having health insurance to help offset costs of an unexpected illness or accident.
 Conversely, students without health insurance do not have access to needed specialty care or hospitalization and may attempt to continue their academic pursuits but fail to reach their full potential because of their untreated illness.